 “I’m obsessed with One Direction,” laughs Lovelock.

-Is that ironic I ask?
+Is that ironic I am obliged to ask?

 “No!
 I think it is genuinely really good music, but it doesn’t really [reflect] the kind of music that I play!
 I fluctuate between listening to One Direction, and Speedy Ortiz.
 Anything with really dissonant guitars.”